 Economic Baseline for Office Productivity

-According to the Department of Energy (DOE), a “medium office” can be defined as an office building of 53,600 ft2, 3 floors, 33% window fraction that uses gas and electricity for cooling and heating.
+According to the Department of Energy (DOE), a “medium office” is best represented by an office building of 53,600 sqft, 3 floors, 33% window fraction that uses gas and electricity for cooling and heating.

 So applying this formula to the above example:

-With the above in mind, let’s first examine how office temperature affects both men and women, and the differences between its effects on each gender.
+With the above in mind, let’s first examine how office temperature affects men and women altogether, then the different impact temperature has on each gender.

 What Is the Ideal Temperature for an Office?